Allaway11/uci-heart-failure/README.md

 ## Tests

-To run the unit tests associated with the api run the following command in the terminal
+To run the unit tests associated with the api run the following command in the terminal from the root of the repo:

 ```bash
 python -m pytest test_api.py --cov=api --cov-report=term